luisy-eng/luisy-eng.github.io/essays/swiss-army-knife.md

 ## Introduction

+What is the ideal engineer?
+Someone who is self-motivated, creative, flexible, innovative, and above all, a great communicator who can work well with others.
+Because in reality, nothing in engineering gets done alone.

+But how do we foster teamwork and communication in a field where studying alone until 4 a.m. is the norm?
+Where weekends are spent grinding through 40-hour homework assignments while friends are out enjoying life, and where the final result is often wrong despite all that effort?
+I found an unlikely fix to this problem, but more on that later.

-Take a second and imagine an engineer...
+Take a second and imagine an engineering student...

 Let me guess—you probably thought of a smart person who spends more time at a computer or solving math equations than outside touching grass.
 Probably a little bit nerdy and sometimes hard to understand and communicate with.

 You're not really wrong.
-Engineers have their own terminologies and lingo they've picked up over the years, and often their humor revolves around their career.
+Engineering students have their own terminologies and lingo they've picked up over the years in college, and often their humor revolves around their field and the trauma from class.
 It's so bad that they make us take speech classes and do a ton of writing just so we learn the importance of communicating with others outside our field.

 But how effective is it, really, to learn speaking skills from a single semester?
 Or how well can we truly say we work as a team when we only do one project together, and often one person tries to get all the work done themselves, barely communicating with the rest of the group?
 Can school really foster the concept of engineers working as a cohesive team with people from different backgrounds and fields?